regolith-labs/steel/README.md

 # 🏗️ Steel

-**Steel is a new framework for building smart contracts on Solana.** It provides a library of helper functions, macros, and code patterns for implementing secure and maintainable smart contracts.
+**Steel is a new Solana smart contract framework.** It provides a library of helper functions, macros, and code patterns for building secure smart contracts on the Solana blockchain.

 ## Notes